aim-qmul/SaxTranscriptionPipeline/index.markdown

 Feedback/Questions
 ==================

-We welcome feedback on the dataset - please direct this to Xavier Riley whose email address can be found on the ISMIR paper.
+We welcome feedback on the dataset - please direct this to Xavier Riley whose email address can be found in the footer of this page.

 License
 =======

-The FiloBass dataset contains copyright material and is shared with researchers under the following conditions:
+The dataset contains copyright restricted material and is shared with researchers under the following conditions:

-* FiloBass may only be used by the individual signing below and by members of the research group or organisation of this individual.
+* it may only be used by the individual signing below and by members of the research group or organisation of this individual.
 This permission is not transferable.
-* FiloBass may be used only for non-commercial research purposes.
+* it may be used only for non-commercial research purposes.
-* FiloBass (or data enabling the its reproduction) may not be sold, leased, published or distributed to any third party without written permission from the FiloBass administrator.
+* it (or data enabling the its reproduction) may not be sold, leased, published or distributed to any third party without written permission from the it administrator.

-* When research results obtained using FiloBass are publicly released (in the form of reports, publications, or derivative software), clear indication of the use of FiloBass shall be given, usually in the form of a citation of the following paper:
+* When research results obtained using it are publicly released (in the form of reports, publications, or derivative software), clear indication of the use of it shall be given, usually in the form of a citation of the following paper:

-* X. Riley and S. Dixon (2023), FiloBass: A Dataset and Corpus Based Study of Jazz Basslines.
-23rd International Society for Music Information Retrieval Conference (ISMIR).
+* X. Riley and S. Dixon (TBD), TBD.
-* Queen Mary University of London shall not be held liable for any errors in the content of FiloBass nor damage arising from the use of FiloBass.
+* Queen Mary University of London shall not be held liable for any errors in the content of it nor damage arising from the use of it.
-* The FiloBass administrator may update these conditions of use at any time.
+* The it administrator may update these conditions of use at any time.

 Acknowledgements
 ================